AngelGris/ai-investor/README.md

 # AI Investor

-`ai-investor` is a Python project that uses AI agents to analyze stocks based on **fundamental information**.
+`ai-investor` is a Python project that uses AI agents to analyze stocks.
 This learning project focuses on building structured, typed AI agents that produce reliable outputs. **Should never be used as a tool for real investments.**

 ## Agents

+### Opportunity Scout

+**OpportunityScout** get a list of tickers to analyze and returns a list of candidates that a re worth loking into.
+It uses search tools to gather information about the different companies.

+_The Search engine tool uses a cache to keep previous results and avoid redundant API requests._

 ### Fundamental Scout

-The first agent implemented was **FundamentalScout**, which uses search engine tools (Brave search) to get the company's financial summary and recent news to generate a structured fundamental thesis, including bull/bear cases, confidence, and expected horizon.
+**FundamentalScout** recieves one of the companies from **OpportunityScoutt** and uses search engine tools to get the company's financial summary and recent news to generate a structured fundamental thesis, including bull/bear cases, confidence, and expected horizon.

-The Search engine tool uses a cache to keep previous results and avoid redundant API requests.
+### Risk Analyst

+**RiskAnalyst** uses the report from **FundamentalScout** and does a risk analysis for the proposed company, retrieving valuable information like risk level, or stop loss.

 ### Decision Agent

-**DecisionAgent** uses the report from **FundamentalScout** as input and generates a report indicating wheather the selected company is a good asset to invest in or not.
+**DecisionAgent** uses the reports from **FundamentalScout** and **RiskAnalyst** as input and generates a report indicating wheather the selected company is a good asset to invest in or not.

-### Risk Analyst

-The **RiskAnalyst** take the output from the two previous agents and does a risk analysis for the proposed company, retrieving valuable information like risk level, or stop loss.

 ---